pauldijou/outdated/README.md

 - GitHub (ex: `username/project#v1.2.3`,`git://github.com/username/project#v1.2.3`)
 - Bitbucket (ex: `git+https://bitbucket.org/username/project#v1.2.3`)

-(if using a Git repository, git tags which are valid semver will be used as possible versions for the package)
+If using a Git repository, git tags which are valid semver will be used as possible versions for the package.

+If using private repositories, or just running into the API rate limit, create an authentication token by running `outdated auth add`.

 ## Help